Imeri warbling antbird: Feeding

 The Imeri warbling antbird's diet and foraging behavior are not known in detail, but it feeds primarily on insects and spiders.
 It typically forages by itself, in pairs, or in family groups and only occasionally joins mixed-species feeding flocks.
 It forages mostly in dense vegetation such as vine tangles, understorey shrubs, bamboo thickets, and among epiphyte cluster on tree trunks and branches.
 It takes most of its prey by reaching or lunging from a perch and also makes short sallies to overhanging vegetation.
 It regularly follows army ant swarms, though it defers to obligate ant followers.

 Breeding

 The Imeri warbling antbird's breeding season has not been defined but includes March.
 Nothing else is known about its breeding biology.

 Vocalization

 The male Imeri warbling antbird's song has been written as "tew, tew-tzew-tzew-tzew-tur paw, paw".
-The female typically answers with "6–9 notes...that descend in frequency".
-The species' most common call is " a medium-to-long, clear note followed by 3–9 abrupt, sharply downslurred notes...e.g. 'wur-tew…' or 'wur-tew-tew…' ".
-It also makes "a sharp 'chit' ".
+The female typically answers with "6–9 notes ... that descend in frequency".
+The most common call produced by the species is "a medium-to-long, clear note followed by 3–9 abrupt, sharply downslurred notes ... e.g. 'wur-tew ...' or 'wur-tew-tew ....
+It also makes "a sharp 'chit.

 Status

 The IUCN has assessed the Imeri warbling antbird as being of Least Concern.
-It has a large range; its population size is not known but is believed to be increasing.
+It has a large range; its population size is not known but is believed to be decreasing.
 No immediate threats have been identified.
 It is considered fairly common to common in most of its range and occurs in several protected areas.